abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 date: 2026-03-26
 ---

-After having worked with C++ modules using the Microsft compiler with Visual Studio for quite a while now, I think I've finally found a useful structure to organize the source files.
+After having worked with C++ modules using the Microsoft compiler with Visual Studio for quite a while now, I think I've finally found a useful structure to organize the source files.